jaffamonkey/current-website/src/site/posts/2001-01-31-first-agile-exoperience.md

 featured: true
 ---

-I first joined the Agile movement by accident, though I was always on the lookout for more interesting contracts.
 I join Playstation on a contract in 2001, and they were operating a Scrum methodology.
-Scrum became the unofficial
+Scrum quickly became the default for baffled project management, which fitted nicely into Agile vibe as it was light touch.
+Whilst not strictly, Agile, it was more Scrum-like projects, I subsequently realised people adopted these things as part of Agile (daily stand-ups, sprints, pair programming, etc).